Lasagne/Lasagne/docs/user/development.rst

     $ py.test

-Testing takes over 5 minutes.
+Testing will take over 5 minutes for the first run, but less than a minute for subsequent runs when Theano can reuse compiled code.

 Theano